DalgoT4D/warehouse-setup-service/app/terraform_files/createSuperset/README.txt

 This is available in platform_infra/Tf4aws directory.
 2. Copy terraform.tf.example into terraform.tfvars.
 3. Copy your public key on ec2 machine for passwordless ssh execution.
-4. Make sure “git”  is available on the local machine.
+4. Make sure "git"  is available on the local machine.
-5. Make sure “psql” command executable from the given remote application server to aws RDS instance.
+5. Make sure "psql" command executable from the given remote application server to aws RDS instance.
 6. Make sure terraform and aws configured on the local machine.
-7. Make sure proper aws credentials, if not configure with “aws configure”.
+7. Make sure proper aws credentials, if not configure with "aws configure".
-8. Verify it's configured properly with command “aws sts get-caller-identity”.
+8. Verify it's configured properly with command "aws sts get-caller-identity".
-9. Before executing the terraform command, make sure to export all three environment variables in the shell. ( viz. $AWS_ACCESS_KEY_ID",”$AWS_SECRET_ACCESS_KEY”,”$AWS_SESSION_TOKEN”  )
+9. Before executing the terraform command, make sure to export all three environment variables in the shell. ( viz. $AWS_ACCESS_KEY_ID",","$AWS_SECRET_ACCESS_KEY","$AWS_SESSION_TOKEN"  )
 10. There are three options we generally use with terraform, ( plan, apply, delete ).
-11. terraform plan , shows action on resources  in aws infrastructure account which you have configured as part of “aws configure”.
+11. terraform plan , shows action on resources  in aws infrastructure account which you have configured as part of "aws configure".
-12. terraform apply, will create resources as mentioned in “main.tf”.
+12. terraform apply, will create resources as mentioned in "main.tf".
-13. terraform destroy, will delete resources mentioned in “main.tf”.
+13. terraform destroy, will delete resources mentioned in "main.tf".

 To launch the superset application and configure aws automatically, use below command.